SdanJ/COVID-19-Competition/README.md

 <p style = 'text-align: justify'>With above information, we can conclude that:</p>

-<span style="background-color:yellow"><b>India and Brazil are the two countries confronted with severe economy decreasing.
+<p style = 'text-align: justify'>India and Brazil are the two countries confronted with severe economy decreasing.
 And for Indonesia and Sri Lanka, although they also have a decrease in GDP but the situation is not as bad as India and Brazil.
 For Bangladesh and Egypt, although their GDP is still increasing but the increasing rate slows down.
-Last, for Pakistan, it would be hard to tell since data for 2020 is still not published.</b></span>
+Last, for Pakistan, it would be hard to tell since data for 2020 is still not published.</p>

 <p style = 'text-align: justify'>Facing different degrees of economic shocks, each country applied different economic measures to mitigate the shocks.
 Below information was provided by ACAPS (2020). </p>